For Immediate Release

 Follow our news releases

-NORTHFIELD, Vt. – Norwich University cadets will conduct a three-day march through the state beginning Thursday, Nov.
-4 to raise money for The Veterans’ Place in Northfield and The Wounded Warrior Project.
+NORTHFIELD, Vt. – Norwich University students will conduct a three-day, 50-mile march through the state beginning Thursday, Oct.
+13 to raise money for The Veterans’ Place in Northfield and The Dodge House, a shelter for women veterans located in Rutland.

-Participants will march 50 miles starting from the university’s original site at the village green in Norwich, Vt., arriving at the Northfield campus for the football game on Saturday, Nov.
-6 at 1 p.m. against Castleton.
+Participants will march 50 miles starting from the university’s original site at the village green in Norwich, Vt., arriving at the Northfield campus for the football game on Saturday, Oct.
+15 at 1 p.m. against Gallaudet.

 Norwich University is a diversified academic institution that educates traditional-age students and adults in a Corps of Cadets and as civilians.
 Norwich offers a broad selection of traditional and distance-learning programs culminating in Baccalaureate and Graduate Degrees.
 Norwich University was founded in 1819 by Captain Alden Partridge of the U.S. Army.
 Norwich University is the oldest private military college in the United States of America and the birthplace of our nation's Reserve Officers’ Training Corps (ROTC). www.norwich.edu